Free Osceola County Public Records: Look Up Information on Anyone

 Lakeland, FL 33801

 In the rare event that a Florida Sixth District Court of Appeal opinion is appealed further, the new appeal is heard by the Supreme Court of Florida.
-This court also provides the public with a free case search, where people can search individual parties in a case or the case number and filing date.
+This court also provides the public with a free Case Search Portal, where people can search individual parties in a case or the case number and filing date.
 You can visit the Supreme Court between the hours of 8 am – 5 pm Monday – Friday.

 A screenshot of the search feature where people can search individual parties in a case or the case number and filing date.